GoldinGuy/dvg/README.md

 3. Test thoroughly on different screen sizes
 4. Ensure accessibility standards are met
 5. Submit a pull request with detailed description

-### Content Updates

-- Member information updates should include high-quality headshots
-- FAQ updates should maintain consistent formatting
-- Schedule changes should be coordinated with DVG leadership

-## Maintenance

-### Regular Updates

-- Review and update member information each semester
-- Update recruitment timeline and FAQ content
-- Refresh partner logos and information as needed
-- Monitor for broken links and outdated content

-### Technical Maintenance

-- Keep dependencies updated for security
-- Monitor Core Web Vitals and performance metrics
-- Ensure cross-browser compatibility
-- Test mobile responsiveness regularly

-## Support

-For technical issues or questions about the website:
-- Review this documentation first
-- Check the component code for implementation details
-- Contact the DVG Tech team for assistance

-For content updates or organizational questions:
-- Contact DVG leadership team
-- Refer to the DVG brand guidelines for visual consistency